Loss-based prior for CART and BART models: Introduction

 One characteristic of BART and CART models is that the prior on the tree space acts as a regularisation prior.
 Specifically, the prior is defined by specifying a distribution on the binary tree space and on the splitting rules at the internal nodes, and a conditional distribution on the value at the terminal nodes.
 The prior on the tree space is used to downweight \emph{undesirable} trees according to specific characteristics measuring tree complexity (e.g. number of terminal nodes, depth).
-This is because, especially in BART models, it is desirable to avoid situations in which one tree is unduly influencial, and to advantage cases where each tree captures a specific aspect of the data.
-The most used tree prior is the one proposed by \citep{chipman1998bayesian} which specifies, for each node, the probability that the node is a split as a decreasing function of the node's depth, and the tree prior is the product of the nodes' probabilities.
+This is because it is desirable to avoid situations in which one tree is unduly influential, and to advantage cases where each tree captures a specific aspect of the data.
+The most used tree prior is the one proposed by \cite{chipman1998bayesian} which specifies, for each node, the probability that the node is a split as a decreasing function of the node's depth, and the tree prior is the product of the nodes' probabilities.
 We refer to this prior as the \emph{classic tree prior} (CL) as it is the most used in practice.
-While intuitively appealing, using this prior makes relatively difficult to incorporate prior information on the number of terminal nodes. \cite{denison1998bayesian} proposed an alternative by directly specifying a distribution on the number of terminal nodes, and a uniform distribution over the trees with a given number of terminal nodes.
+While intuitively appealing, using this prior makes relatively difficult to access the distribution of quantities such as the number of terminal nodes, or the depth, and to set parameters of the prior to have the desired prior probabilities. \cite{denison1998bayesian} proposed an alternative by directly specifying a distribution on the number of terminal nodes, and a uniform distribution over the trees with a given number of terminal nodes.
 However, this prior tends to concentrate around skewed trees with a large difference between terminal nodes on the left and right branch. \cite{wu2007bayesian} introduced the \emph{pinball prior} in which they mix these approaches by considering a prior on the number of terminal nodes and, cascading down from the root of the tree, a probability on the number of terminal nodes going left and right.
-This gives control over the \emph{shape} of tree being more or less skewed.
+This gives control over the \emph{shape} of tree being more or less skewed, while the CL prior only favours balanced trees with the same number of terminal nodes on the left and right branch.
+However, as for the CL prior, the distribution of the number of terminal nodes, the depth, or the skewness, is accessible only through simulations, and it is difficult to quantify how much prior probabilities will be affected by varying the prior parameters.
 Other examples that aim to overcome the problem are the \emph{spike-and-tree} \citep{rockova2017posterior} and the Dirichlet prior \citep{linero2018bayesian} which both penalise the complexity of the tree by specifying a sparse prior on the predictors' space.
 For all the priors mentioned above the choice of parameters is subjective and researchers usually rely on default values lacking mathematical (and objective) motivations.